-TRCC/MWAR is a grassroots, women and non-binary run collective working towards a violence-free world by providing anti-oppressive, feminist peer support to survivors of sexual violence through support, education and activism.
+TRCC/MWAR is a grassroots, women and non-binary run collective working towards a violence-free world by providing anti-oppressive, feminist peer support to survivors of sexual violence through counselling, group support, education and activism.

 TRCC/MWAR envisions the liberation of women, trans, non-binary people and children from all forms of violence.
 We celebrate freedom of choice, sexual freedom and healthy communities and human interactions.

 TRCC/MWAR operates on principles of mutual respect and anti-oppression.
 We believe survivors of sexual violence are experts in their own healing.
 Together we work toward creating a thriving community, empowering survivors of all races, classes, ages, gender identities, sexual orientations, abilities, and spiritualities.